thugmba/IAL/_pages/teaching.md

 Most of undergraduate courses come with hands-on lab session where students can acquire practical experience by applying concepts and theorys to the real problem solving situation.
 The goal of hands-on lab is to get students prepared to deal with real tasks with confidence in workplace after completing these courses.

+__Workshops__

+- How to avoid plagiarism
+- How to manage knowledge in smart way

 <!-- {% include base_path %}

 {% for post in site.teaching reversed %}